solana-foundation/solana-improvement-documents/0004-bankless-leader.md

 ## Motivation

-Without having to execute transactions, Bankless leaders can ingest more packets from receiving buffer for filtering and sorting per slort, therefore producing high quality blocks.
+Without having to execute transactions, Bankless leaders can ingest more packets from receiving buffer for filtering and sorting per slot, therefore producing high quality blocks.
 Some of the benefits include:

 1. Process fuller blocks;
 2. Higher prioritized transactions have higher chance to be packed into block earlier;
-3. Combine with Scheduler, to produce more parallizeble entries;
+3. Combine with Scheduler, to produce more parallelizable entries;

 ## Detailed Design